ay/devenv/README.md

 eval "$(rbenv init -)"
 ```

-### Node / io.js / nvm
+### Node / nvm

 Node is installed with nvm, which is installed in `~/.nvm`.
 The latest stable Node is installed under its version directory in `~/.nvm` and made the default Node version with `nvm alias default`.
-The latest unstable io.js release is also installed and available with `nvm use iojs`.
 For nvm to work properly you need to load `~/.nvm/nvm.sh` into your shell environment:

 ```sh
 source ~/.nvm/nvm.sh